 Given the major classification of this crash, spillover traffic spilled onto connecting corridors as drivers sought alternate routes.
 Katy Freeway saw heavier than normal volumes as westbound I-10 drivers rerouted north, while the surface streets surrounding T C Jester also experienced unusually heavy congestion for the early morning period.
 Anyone commuting through this area Friday morning encountered significantly longer travel times than expected.

-At this location, 16 crashes had been documented in the 30 days before this one.
+Crash counts at this location reached 16 in the 30 days before this incident.

 This report was produced by LTA's editor-designed production system under the executive editorial direction of Dennis R. Mundy, Executive Editor.
 The system combines our proprietary data pipeline with AI-assisted drafting to deliver verified incident coverage to LTA's editorial standards.